hd719/devops/Docker-101.md

 - So its actually the second process that is running our test suite and determining if we need to re-run the test suite

-**NOTE** when we use the command `attach` we are attaching to the first process (in this case npm) and specifically attatching to `stdin`
+**NOTE** when we use the command `attach` we are attaching to the first process (in this case npm) and specifically attaching to `stdin`

-- So to fix this we would want to attatch to the second process `stdin` (not an option for docker attach)
+- So to fix this we would want to attach to the second process `stdin` (not an option for docker attach)

 ## Video 21: Need for Nginx